 Supply and delivery is a long process.
 The delay, sometimes, can’t be avoided.
-A proverb “The early bird catches the worm,” best explains this.
+The proverb “The early bird catches the worm” best explains this.

-Being the service provider, you need to check, manage and have a plan in advance to be successful.
-You should have the ability to analyze data and make accurate predictions of demand.
+Being the service provider, you need to check, manage, and plan to be successful.
+In addition, you should have the ability to analyze data and make accurate predictions of demand.

 2. Lack of Security

-The growing number of fraudulent online businesses have created fear among consumer.
+The growing number of fraudulent online businesses has created fear among consumers.
 Some of the unauthorized sites seek to gain by credit card fraud.
 It is one of the main limitations of E-business.

 The lack of security software on a website affects customers’ security and privacy.
-The countless number of cyber-attacks has created panic.
+In addition, the countless number of cyber-attacks have created panic.

 The server crash is for real.
-Your website can sometimes be overloaded with lots of traffic and it can get slow or crash.
-Too much of website crash can harm your ROI.
+Your website can sometimes be overloaded with lots of traffic, and it can get slow or crash.
+However, too many website crashes can harm your ROI.